 Have sufficient food and drinks on hand for all of the guests.
 Just because a mom-to-be isn't drinking, that doesn't necessarily mean others should avoid alcohol.
 But do keep the couple's food and drink preferences in mind.
 Finally, pick a theme that appeals to both expecting parents.

-Party games are can be one of the best parts of a Jack and Jill baby shower.
-Games often revolve around new parenting challenges or how well guests know the mom or parents to be.
-Trivia games are especially popular because of their ease to set up and play.
-After consulting with the expectant parents, the hostess prepares a page of questions about the mom-and-dad-to-be and distributes copies to all of the guests.
+Party games can be one of the best parts of a co-ed baby shower.
+The games often revolve around new parenting challenges or how well the guests know the parents-to-be.
+They are easy to set up and should make everyone feel included.

 - How did the expecting couple meet?

-- Where did the mom grow up?
+- Where did each parent-to-be grow up?

 - What did mom crave during the pregnancy?

-- What was expectant mother's first word?
+- What was each parent-to-be's first word?